facebook/zstd/zstd_compression_format.md

 For broader compatibility, decoders are recommended to support memory sizes of at least 8 MB.
-This is just a recommendation, as each decoder is free to support higher or lower limits, depending on local limitations.
+This is just a recommendation, each decoder is free to support higher or lower limits, depending on local limitations.

 __Unused bit__